 It took a few more years for Piero to make up his mind, faced with the constant insistence of his cousin and Mattioli.
-The choice held "a tight grip" on him; he felt "the tremendous weight of [his] new responsibility in so uncertain professional, financial and personal circumstances".
-On the other hand, his impatience with the BBC job, "which I am really starting to get tired of", was such that he resigned in April 1955.
+The choice held "a tight grip" on him; he felt "the tremendous weight of [his] new responsibility in so uncertain professional, financial and personal circumstances" 46.
+On the other hand, his impatience with the BBC job, "which I am really starting to get tired of" 47, was such that he resigned in April 1955.

 While he continued his activity as a journalist (not well regarded in the academic world), he also published two monographs: Il mito di Alessandro e la Roma di Augusto (1953) and Euforione e la storia ellenistica (1955).
 Exactly twenty years after the publication of his thesis, they meant his return to the study of ancient history.
-These works were printed by Ricciardi, a publishing house owned by Mattioli.
-Also in 1955, Treves entered the university with a teaching appointment in Greek epigraphy in Milan.
-After eight more years, in 1963, he was finally appointed to the chair of Greek history at the University of Trieste.
-He remained there for two years, then moved to Florence from 1965 to 1969
+These works were printed by Ricciardi, a publishing

-&lt;sup>45 Letter from A. Gerbi to P. Treves, 2 November 1949, Historical Archive Intesa Sanpaolo, Patrimonio Banca commerciale italiana, Carte personali di Antonello Gerbi, b.
+45 Letter from A. Gerbi to P. Treves, 2 November 1949, Archivio Storico Intesa Sanpaolo, Patrimonio Banca commerciale italiana, Carte personali di Antonello Gerbi, b.
 57, f.
 3.

-&lt;sup>46 Letter from P. Treves to A. Gerbi, 21 November 1952, ibidem.
+46 Letter from P. Treves to A. Gerbi, 21 November 1952, ivi.

-&lt;sup>47 Letter from P. Treves to A. Gerbi, 4 October 1952, ibidem.
+47 Letter from P. Treves to A. Gerbi, 4 October 1952, ivi.